mmeyer715/operation-get-readme/operationgetreadme.md

   ## Installation
   1. Clone operation-get-readme repository
-  2. Install node.js, if not already installed on computer
+  2. If not already installed, install node.js on computer
-  3. Run 'node index.js' to initiate application
+  3. run 'node index.js' to initiate application

   ## Usage
   1. Run 'node index.js'
+  2. Follow all prompts
+  3. Once finished, you will have a professional readme file saved as your project title.

   ## License
   1. MIT
-  2. APACHE
-  3. GNU
+  2. GNU

   ## Contributing